sfield2/NSJ-MV-CeramicSeriation/README.md

 DOI: Lenovo Link

 ## IMPORTANT NOTE: This method has not been published in a peer-reviewed venue.
-If you have questions, email Sean Field (sfield2@nd.edu).
+If you have questions, email Sean Field (Sean.Field@uwyo.edu).